GiDHome/simple-cfd-2d-template/README.md

-# simple-cfd-2d-template
-Template for CMT Students
+# Template for CMT GiD homework

+Use this template as starting point for your GiD Problemtype.
+You will find:

+- default.spd: Where the data tree is defined
+-